6 Most Useful CRM Tools for Online Stores

 - Free Demo: There is a 4-minute video demo you can watch.

 - Cost: They offer various bundles depending on your needs such as Customer Base or Email marketing bundles.
 Contact the sales department for pricing.

 Ask and Test Before You Buy Any CRM

 A CRM program helps you anticipate what your customers want.
 You should be able to monitor the data, send messages and have your customers receive them on any device.
 When shopping for a CRM solution, be sure to ask, “Are there add-ons that I need to make this work the way I want for my business?”
 With most CRMs, you’ll need to upgrade and add on to get the exact functionality you need.

 Always take a test drive and have your team test everything to be sure it integrates with the systems you already use.
-For advice and help with integrating a CRM, fill out our Get Started Form; we'll know you're on this blog and our CRM team will get right back to you.
+For advice and help with integrating a CRM, fill out our get started form and our team will get right back to you.